ray-project/ray/doc/source/data/examples/custom_datasource_example.rst

 Write data to files
 -------------------

-The core abstractions for writing data to files are :class:`~ray.data.RowBasedFileDatasink` and :class:`~ray.data.BlockBasedFileDatasink`.
+The core abstractions for writing data to files are :class:`~ray.data.datasource.RowBasedFileDatasink` and :class:`~ray.data.datasource.BlockBasedFileDatasink`.
 They provide file-specific functionality on top of the :class:`~ray.data.Datasink` interface.

-If you want to write one row per file, subclass :class:`~ray.data.RowBasedFileDatasink`.
+If you want to write one row per file, subclass :class:`~ray.data.datasource.RowBasedFileDatasink`.
-Otherwise, subclass :class:`~ray.data.BlockBasedFileDatasink`.
+Otherwise, subclass :class:`~ray.data.datasource.BlockBasedFileDatasink`.

 .. vale off

 ..
 Ignoring Vale because of future tense.

-In this example, you'll write one image per file, so you'll subclass :class:`~ray.data.RowBasedFileDatasink`.
-To subclass :class:`~ray.data.RowBasedFileDatasink`, implement the constructor and :meth:`~ray.data.RowBasedFileDatasink.write_row_to_file`.
+In this example, you'll write one image per file, so you'll subclass :class:`~ray.data.datasource.RowBasedFileDatasink`.
+To subclass :class:`~ray.data.datasource.RowBasedFileDatasink`, implement the constructor and :meth:`~ray.data.datasource.RowBasedFileDatasink.write_row_to_file`.

 .. vale on